Mastercard/flow/assert/assert-junit5/README.md

 written once and closed when the test class finishes, including when the factory is aborted or skipped.
-Interval-based `LogCapture` and replay are rejected for concurrent runs; configure `logs( CorrelatedCapture )` to attribute log events by correlation identifier. `progressTimeout( Duration )` bounds how long the factory waits for a running flow before failing the run with a diagnostic naming the flows still running; the default is one minute, so raise it if one flow can run longer than that while nothing else completes.
-Cooperative cancellation (JUnit 6 `CancellationToken`, e.g. `--fail-fast`) skips emitted leaves without running them, so a cancelled run ends only when this timeout elapses; killing the JVM, as IDEs and build tools do, is immediate.
+Interval-based `LogCapture` and replay are rejected for concurrent runs; configure `logs( CorrelatedCapture )` to attribute log events by correlation identifier.
+The factory waits indefinitely for running flows, as the build tool or IDE already bounds the run.
+Cooperative cancellation (JUnit 6 `CancellationToken`, e.g. `--fail-fast`) skips emitted leaves without running them, so a cancelled run does not end until the JVM is stopped; `progressTimeout( Duration )` optionally bounds how long the factory waits for a running flow before failing the run with a diagnostic naming the flows still running.

 Under `@FlowTest` the `behaviour` callback, `Listener`, `Checker`, `Applicator` and `MotivationCustomizer` are invoked from several threads at once and must be